jmuchemb/fssync/README.rst

   all dirs/files to remote host.
 - A faster way may be to do the initial copy by other means, like a raw copy of a partition.
 If you're absolutely sure the source and destination are exactly the same, you can initialize the database by specifying ``-`` as host.
+If inode numbers are the same on both sides, which is the case if data were copied at block level, you can modify the source partition while you are initializing the DB on the destination one, and get back the DB locally.

 An example of wrapper around fssync, with a filter, can be found at `examples/fssync_home`

+fssync does never descend directories on other filesystems.
+But you may want to explicitly use a filter to exclude mount points, because if fssync is run whereas nothing is mounted, the directory will be tracked, and if it is run again with something mounted, the directory will removed at destination side.
+This is particularly important with system partitions, if you want to preserve the usual mount points like /dev, /proc, etc.

 See also the `NONE cipher switching`_ patch if you don't need encryption and you want to speed up your SSH connection.